MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Support for files protected by Secure Islands

-This configuration option is in preview and is subject to change.
+This configuration option is in preview and might change.

 If you used Secure Islands to protect documents, you might have protected text and picture files, and generically protected files as a result of this protection.
 For example, files that have a file name extension of .ptxt, .pjpeg, or .pfile.
 When you edit the registry as follows, Azure Information Protection can decrypt these files: